 Let’s explore some of the reasons why this is the case, starting with the medical records themselves.
 In the simplest terms, medical records are records created in the course of your medical treatment.
 If you’ve been in a serious automobile accident, these include records like the Ambulance Report, the E.R. records, files from I.C.U., and all the doctor’s charts for your follow-up treatment.
 Any personal injury attorney who’s been hanging his shingle in the wind for a few years would know that.

 But there’s so much more, isn’t there?
-Here are a host of more sophisticated medical records details, specifics, and nuances that can make all the difference in the size of your settlement or jury award.
+Here are a host of more sophisticated medical records details, specifics, and nuances that can make all the difference in the size of your personal injury settlement or jury award.

 1. Comprehensive, Uniform Medical Picture: